yamuda9/blocmetrics/README.md

 - A server-side API that captures and saves those events to a database.
 - A Rails application that displays the captured event data for a user.

-This app powers Blocmetrics at *coming soon*
+This app powers Blocmetrics at https://salty-island-5717.herokuapp.com/

 ## Getting Started